nastiasolo/flappybird/NOTES.md

 - `draw()` — draws bird, pipes
 - `update()` — updates positions
+  on every millisecond (frame, second ?) this function adds to Y -> bird moves down
-- `onInput()` — makes the bird jump when user clicks
+- `onInput()` — makes the bird jump when user clicks on click/press subtract a little from bird Y -> bird moves up a bit